House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Features

 • Trigger locks – Trigger locks prevent accidental activation of the saw.
-They ensure that you don’t accidentally turn the saw on while guiding or measuring.
+They ensure you don’t accidentally turn the saw on while guiding or measuring.

 Portability